codingconcepts/datagen/README.md

 ```

 ## Usage

-datagen accepts a configuration file that can execute any number of SQL queries.
-SQL queries are built up using Go's [text/template](https://golang.org/pkg/text/template/) language, so can take advantage of multi-row DML for faster inserts etc.

 See the [examples](https://github.com/codingconcepts/datagen/tree/master/examples) directory for an example that works using the `make example` command.
 When running the executable, use the following syntax: